MehdiMahmoodi/TRDV_FOCAL_CHECK/README.md

 ## Mikrotron Software

-### Focal check software for TRDV Mikrotron camera, is working based on the logic:
+**Focal check software for TRDV Mikrotron camera, is working based on the logic**

 - All images needs to be contained the 3-beam laser

 - The software will create the mask for each laser beam

 - All 3 beams will copy to the new image

 - the thickness of each beam will be calculated

 - The trend of laser beam thickness change will be visulize

 - The trend of the laser will be saved for each beam in pdf file as the out put of the software

 - You can find the code [Here](https://github.com/MehdiMahmoodi/TRDV_Focal_check/blob/master/TRDV-Focal_check%20_my_pattern1.py)